slee1012/2025/index.md

    - Developed AR glasses solution that supports adaptive focus that stimulates accurate accommodation.
    - Implemented a wave optics simulation pipeline to minimize the perceptual artifacts from the AR glasses eye piece.
 - **Contingent Worker** Facebook Reality Labs (Dec 2019 - Jun 2020)
-  - Published the academic research paper,  <li><a href="https://www.nature.com/articles/s41598-020-72555-w"><autocolor>"Foveated near-eye display for mixed reality using liquid crystal photonics"</autocolor></a></li>, at Scientific Reports.
+  - Published the academic research paper, <a href="https://www.nature.com/articles/s41598-020-72555-w"><autocolor>"Foveated near-eye display for mixed reality using liquid crystal photonics"</autocolor></a>, at Scientific Reports.
 - **Visiting Researcher** Facebook Reality Labs (Mar 2019 - Sep 2019)
    - Designed the optical system and implemented a prototype for a foveated near-eye display system leveraging holography, polarization optics, and liquid crystal optics.
    - Developed a novel exposure system with the polarization management, extending the design and fabrication capability of the liquid crystal elements.